scenery/my-scripts/README.md

 Some useful scripts written by myself, but I have no idea what they are :-)

-_Notice: All scripts are use for personal test in single environment (most of them only support Debian GNU/Linux, it may not apply to everyone.
+_Notice: All scripts are use for personal test in single environment (most of them will only run on Debian GNU/Linux) that means it may not be suitable for all people.
 You must know what you're doing before run them._

 ## Table of contents